imtilab/Computer-Graphics/Classwork03_Scan-Conversion-Line-Drawing-Algorithm/README.md

 SCAN CONVERSION LINE DRAWING (Slope dependent):

 1. Given the start and endpoints write a java program to draw the line (slope m = 1,-1, 0, ∞) using points.
- a.
-If slope m is 1 then, increment x and y draw the point
- b.
-If slope m is -1 then, increment x and decrement y
+ -If slope m is 1 then, increment x and y draw the point If slope m is -1 then, increment x and decrement y
- c.
  If slope m is 0 then, increment x
- d.
  If slope m is ∞ then, increment y
- e.
  For any other slope declare invalid

 Procedure:
 - Read the coordinates (from user or a .txt file)